Karnataka receives first consignment of COVID-19 vaccines | Health

 Karnataka receives first consignment of COVID-19 vaccines

-The first consignment of 6.47lakh doses of COVID-19 vaccines has arrived here on Tuesday,and the Karnataka government said it was committed toconducting the vaccination drive in a transparent way.
+The first consignment of about6.48 lakh doses of COVID-19 vaccines arrived here on Tuesdayand the Karnataka government said it was committed toconducting the vaccination drive in a transparent way.

-According to official sources, the flight carrying theCovishield vaccines landed at the Kempegowda internationalairport here.

-Karnataka Health Minister K Sudhakar's office issuingcorrections to his statement earlier in the day, said 6,47,500doses of vaccine arrived in Bengaluru and Belagavi in thenorthern part of the state will receive next consignmenttomorrow.

-Earlier, addressing reporters Sudhakar said, 7.95 lakhvials of Covishield vaccines were arriving in the firstconsignment.
+The flight carrying the Covishield vaccine landed at theKempegowda international airport here around 11:45 AM.

-The vaccine consignment was transported to the statevaccine store in the city in a refrigerated truck.
+The consignment was transported from the airport to thestate vaccine store in the city in a refrigerated truck.

-''The state government will conduct the vaccination drive-whether it is storage, supply or administering as perguidelines- in a transparent way, as directed by ChiefMinister B S Yediyurappa,'' Sudhakar said.
+''6.48 lakh doses packed in 54 boxes have been received ingood condition and stored in a set temperature here,'' HealthMinister K Sudhakar was quoted as saying by his office in arelease after he inspected the vaccines.

+On Wednesday, an additional 1.40 lakh doses of vaccinewill be received in Belagavi, he added.

-COVID-19 vaccination drive will start on January 16, andthe state government has already said that about 16 lakhfrontline workers in the state will be administered a vaccineagainst COVID-19 in the first phase at 235 sites.
+The COVID-19 vaccination drive will start on January 16,and the state government has already said that about 16 lakhfrontline workers will be administered the shots in the firstphase at 235 sites.

+The minister said guidelines would soon be issued in thisregard and added that more people would be vaccinated afterfour months as manufacturing capacity would increase by then.

+''Staff have been trained for safe handling andtransportation of vaccines.
+There is no doubt about theefficiency of officials of the health department.

+Everything is being carried out as per the rules.
+Twolakh staff have been trained to administer the vaccine,'' hewas quoted as saying in a release.

+Speaking to reporters earlier in the day, Sudhakar saidthe state government would conduct the vaccination drive-whether it is storage, supply or administering as perguidelines- in a transparent manner.

-Noting that the Drugs Controller General of India (DCGI)has given approval to Covishield and the Centre has purchased1.1 crore doses, Sudhakar claimed that there was no othercountry in the world that has fixed the price of the vaccineat such low rates.
+Noting that the Drugs Controller General of India hasgiven approval to Covishield and the Centre has purchased 1.1crore doses, he claimed there was no other country that hasfixed the price of the vaccine at such low rates.

-The central government will be vaccinating about 3 crorepeople in the country in the first phase for free of cost.
+The central government will be vaccinating about threecrore people in the country in the first phase free of cost.

-Observing that each vial contains 5 ml and it will be 0.5ml per dose, Sudhakar said 10 people can be administered ineach vial of vaccine.

-''28 days after taking the first dose, a second doseshould be taken.
+Noting that each vial contains 5 ml and it will be 0.5 mlper dose, Sudhakar said 10 people can be administered witheach vial ''Twenty eight days after taking the first dose, a seconddose should be taken.
 The vaccine will help in developingimmunogenicity.
-The vaccine is completely safe and there is noneed for anyone to worry or fear,'' he said.
+It is completely safe and there is no need foranyone to worry or fear,'' he said.

-If there is any side effect, there will be facilities toimmediately treat them,'' the minister said adding that thevaccine has been safe during clinical trials.
+If there is any side effect, there will be facilities toimmediately treat them,'' the minister said adding that thevaccine had proved to be safe during clinical trials.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)